neos-modding-group/neos-modding-group.github.io/submission-tutorial.md

 title: Submission Tutorial
 ---

-Create a [new pull request] adding a new mod definition to the [manifest].
+Create a new pull request adding a new mod definition to the [manifest].
+(If you're new to GitHub, they have a simple [web editor][github web pull request] for pull requests).
 An example mod definition is provided below.
 Note that comments are not allowed in JSON and are only provided here for your reference.

 ```js
 "dev.zkxs.examplemod": { // GUID for your mod.
 This MUST be unique.